-UUCY Community and Family Gardens
+UUCY Community & Family Gardens

-Family Garden Plots
+Family Garden Program

 This gives members of the local community the opportunity to grow their own food, taking control of what they eat and where it comes from.
 People sign up for the season, so that they can grow their own food.